Video on demand: Ad-supported video on demand (ASVOD)

-Subscription VOD (SVOD) services use a subscription business model in which subscribers are charged a regular fee to access unlimited programs.
-Examples of these services include Netflix, Hulu, Fandango at Home, Amazon Prime Video, HBO Max, Disney+, Peacock, Paramount+, Apple TV+, Disney+ Hotstar, iQIYI, iWant, Viu, Hayu, BET+, Discovery+, Canal+, Crunchyroll, Hidive, SonyLIV, ZEE5, and GulliMax.
+Ad-supported video on Demand (ASVOD) refers to video services that provide free content supported by advertisements.
+Popular services include Amazon Freevee, Crackle, Dailymotion, Movies Anywhere, Pluto TV, Popcornflix, The Roku Channel, Samsung TV Plus, Tubi, Vudu, Xumo, and YouTube.
+Walmart is adding ASVOD original programming to Vudu, and YouTube Originals will be ASVOD by 2020.

-Near video on demand
+Near video on demand (NVOD)

 Near video on demand (NVOD) is a pay-per-view consumer video technique used by multi-channel broadcasters using high-bandwidth distribution mechanisms such as satellite and cable television.
 Multiple copies of a programme are broadcast at short time intervals (typically staggered on a schedule of every 10–20 minutes) on linear channels providing convenience for viewers, who can watch the programme without needing to tune in at the only scheduled point in time.

 A viewer may only have to wait a few minutes before the next time a movie will be programmed.
 This form is bandwidth-intensive, reduces the number of channels a provider can offer, and is generally provided by large operators with a great deal of redundant capacity.
 This concept has been reduced in popularity as video on demand is implemented, along with providers often wanting to provide the maximum throughput for their broadband services possible.

 Only the satellite services DirecTV and Dish Network continue to provide NVOD services, as they do not offer broadband and much of their rural customer base only has access to slower dial-up and non-5G wireless and satellite internet options which cannot stream films or have onerous data caps (and where possible, AT&T is now prioritizing their streaming service AT&T TV, which utilizes a fully immediate VOD experience, over DirecTV).

 Before the rise of VOD, the cable pay-per-view provider In Demand provided up to 40 channels in 2002, with several films receiving four channels on a staggered schedule to provide the NVOD experience for viewers.
 As of 2018, most cable pay-per-view channels now number mainly 3–5, and are used mainly for live ring sports events (boxing and professional wrestling), comedy specials, and concerts, though the latter two sources are declining due to streaming services offering much more lucrative performance contracts to performers, and several ring sports organisations (mainly UFC and WWE) now prefer direct marketing of their product via streaming services such as ESPN+, the WWE Network, and the apps of Fox Sports over pay-TV providers which require a portion of the profits they otherwise retain directly.
 In Australia, pay-TV broadcaster Foxtel offers NVOD for new-release movies over their satellite service.

 Edge Spectrum, an American holder of low-power broadcasting licenses, has an eventual business plan to use its network and a system of digital video recorders to simulate the video-on-demand experience.
 Most of Edge Spectrum's channels, where they are on air, carry televangelism.